Charlotte’s premier granite countertops store

-For over two decades, PRO-TOPS has fabricated and installed beautiful granite countertops in homes and businesses across the Charlotte region.
-The slabs from which we fabricate granite countertops in our Charlotte shop are imported from quarries located all around the world including South America, Western Europe Africa, Asia, and Indonesia.
-We store hundreds of granite slabs at our local store and thousands more are available through our preferred distributors.
-In total, we offer over 50 granite colors , from Level 1 to Level 3 in our 30,000 square feet granite yard.
-Check out our article about how to select a granite slab for your kitchen.
+For the past 20 years, PRO-TOPS has fabricated and installed beautiful granite countertops in homes and businesses across the Charlotte region.
+The slabs from which we fabricate our granite countertops are imported from quarries located all around the world including South America, Western Europe Africa, Asia, and Indonesia.
+We inventory hundreds of granite slabs at our Metro Charlotte location and thousands more are available through our preferred distributors.
+We offer over 50 granite colors, from Level 1 to Level 3 in our 30,000 square feet granite yard.
+How to select a granite slab for your kitchen.

 Granite is an igneous rock that is formed underground by the cooling of magma.
 The stone is found in locations called quarries, where specialized cranes and high-capacity extractors are used to mine the granite from its natural locations.
 The pieces that are mined are called slabs, and are placed on trucks to be transported to fabricators to be sized and cut for residential and commercial use.
 Because granite is so durable and hard, the only material that is strong enough to cut through it is a diamond blade with water to ensure a clean cut through the granite without cracking or breaking it.
 Diamond pads are used to polish the stone, giving it a glossy appearance and bringing out the vibrancy of its colors.

 Each and every granite slabs that come through our Charlotte fabrication floor are thoroughly inspected for defects to ensure that our customers only get the best quality granite countertops possible.
 The slabs we receive are polished only on one side and the edges are unfinished, so we cut and polish each countertop to order before installation.
 Our fabricators can alter the finish of the granite counter top if you want a matte or leather finish.
 In addition, there are many edge profiles available with the most common being eased, beveled, and bullnose edges.
-For more information about how to choose an edge profile for your granite countertops, read about our 4 tips to help you select an edge profile for your countertops.
+4 tips to help you select an edge profile for your countertops.

-Granite countertops – a popular choice for kitchens
+Granite countertops – still a popular choice for kitchens

 There are literally hundreds of colors to choose from.
 Two of the most popular granite countertop colors are Uba Tuba and Santa Cecilia.